For Vertiv Holdings Co [VRT], Analyst sees a rise to $25. What next?

 JP Morgan have made an estimate for Vertiv Holdings Co shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on April 08, 2021.
 While these analysts kept the previous recommendation, Vertical Research raised their target price to Buy.
 The new note on the price target was released on November 18, 2020, representing the official price target for Vertiv Holdings Co stock.
 Previously, the target price had yet another raise to $21, while Guggenheim analysts kept a Buy rating on VRT stock.

-Vertiv Holdings Co [VRT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.59.
-With this latest performance, VRT shares gained by 2.12% in over the last four-week period, additionally plugging by 33.14% over the last 6 months – not to mention a rise of 99.42% in the past year of trading.
+Vertiv Holdings Co [VRT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.18.
+With this latest performance, VRT shares gained by 1.96% in over the last four-week period, additionally plugging by 40.22% over the last 6 months – not to mention a rise of 103.76% in the past year of trading.

 Vertiv Holdings Co’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.30 and a Current Ratio set at 1.60.